HriddhiKulkarni/Elevator-Interface/README.md

 ## Elevator providing feedback to user:
 ### Existing elevator:
-* Door opens upon pressing up or down arrows
+* Door opens upon pressing up or down arrow buttons
 * Door plays a 2-3 second audio after it opens or closes
-* Panel above elevator displays white color for up arrow and red color for down arrow along with audio
+* Panel above elevator displays white color for up arrow and red color for down arrow along with a beep sound
 ### My elevator:
 * Touch panel:
   * Door opens upon selecting the touch icon or assistance option